DanielDaCosta/lambda-sms/README.md

 # Sending SMS in AWS Lambda with Twilio API

-Lambda that sends sms to user, built using Terraform.
+Lambda that sends sms to user using Twilio API.
 It receives an array of dictionaries containing phone_number and message.

 Lamba *event* input: